Our Mission:

 Faculty Fellows:

-Dr. Susan Bussey is Chair of Studies and Associate Professor of English and the Faculty Fellow for Integrative Learning for the Center for Teaching Excellence.
+Dr. Susan Bussey is an Associate Professor of English at GGC and the Faculty Fellow for Integrative Learning for the Center for Teaching Excellence.

 Dr. Susan Bussey teaches composition and various courses in American literature.
 She takes special interest in students pursuing a future as secondary English teachers, serving as the primary advisor to education preparation students in language arts.
 Her current research involves teaching first-year composition in ways that help students envision writing in their career path.